2019 Habitat High Build

 Every year local schools set aside rivalries and band together to fundraise, advocate, and build a home with Habitat Williamson-Maury.Students will organize events and other fundraisers to help sponsor a home build!
 Click the logo to the left and choose a student to sponsor.

-We are excited to welcome Carlesta Jones to the Habitat homeownership program.
+We are excited to welcome Jamesia Dowell to the Habitat homeownership program.

-Construction on the Jones home begins on February 24, 2018 in Columbia.
-The dedication is projected for April 26, 2017.
-Learn more about the Jones family.
+Construction on the Jones home begins on February 16, 2019 in the Willow Crest Subdivision in Fairview, TN.
+The dedication is projected for April 13, 2019.
+Learn more about the Dowell family.